nrd10/ProgramofStudyWebApp/README.md

 any changes to files within the current directory will also change matching files in the /code directory since the /code directory contains a copy of each file in the current directory.

-4. `web`: This service is the container where the Django web application runs.
-When the container is started the lines specified in command are run.
-The commands that are run a) create database migrations b) migrate those migrations to the database c) run multiple Django management commands and d) deploy the Django project on a Gunicorn web server to begin accepting connections.
+4. `web`: This service runs the Django project in the web application.
+When the container is started the lines specified in "command" are run.
+The commands that are run a) create database migrations b) migrate those migrations to the database c) run multiple Django management commands and d) deploy the Django project on a Gunicorn web server to begin accepting web connections.
 The management commands are explained in greater detail in [Management Commands](#management-commands).
 The management commands that are run when this container starts add permission groups, populate the Course Type table, and create a superuser account if it does not already exist.
+5. `celery`: This service runs Celery worker processes.
+As explained in [Asynchronous & Background Tasks](#asynchronous-background-tasks)
+Celery is a task queue.
+Celery worker processes wait to be delivered a message from our message broker, Redis, when it detects a task is in the queue.
+This container waits to be sent messages from Redis and will then run the associated tasks asynchronously and in the background.
+This allows users to navigate to different web pages after initiating a certain task.
+For example, any task related to import Courses from the Duke API run asynchronously due to this service.
+6. `celery-beat`: This service runs a Celery beat, a scheduler.
+Certain tasks, such as emailing DGS and Adviser accounts, are configured in Celery in the Django project to run at a scheduled time every day.
+Celery beat is the scheduler that sets the exact time at which emails are sent out to DGS and Advissor accounts.
+This service is responsible for allocating scheduled tasks on the task queue.
+When these tasks are within the queue, Redis will detect them and send a message to the `celery` service which will run the task asynchronously.